zhengxinchang/macdb-frontend/README.md

 MACdb is seprated to front-end and backend parts.
 This repository hosts the front-end code.

-The Front-end interface is developed by using several web techniques as following:
+The Front-end interface is developed by using several web packages as following:

 - vue.js
 - vue-router